 Giga Rhino is a subsidiary of Giga Storage B.V., a developer of utility scale energy storage systems located in Ouderkerk aan de Amstel (NL).
 Lars Rupert, CFO of Giga Storage said in its press release: “In these challenging times we see this investment as a confirmation of the strength and value of our project.
 We are happy to conclude that Triodos Renewables Europe Fund, remains its focus on investing for positive change, also in times of global challenges”.

-More information about Triodos Renewables Europe Fund is available on the fund’s product page.
+More information about Triodos Energy Transition Europe Fund is available on the fund’s product page.